dsc-tiu/open-source-ml-ai/README.md

 ## Contributions

+Open-source contributions have large group of contributors working at once, so in order to avoid any duplication in pull requests, it is important to allocate tasks based on issues to community members and contributors.
+To get an idea about how to start and also see what all issues are available, or to create your own issue, check out the [Issues.md](/Issues.md) file and then move to the Issues tab of this repository.

-All the specific details on how to contribute along with the step by step procedure for creating and pushing a pull request have been shown in the Contributions.md file.
+All the specific details on how to contribute along with the step by step procedure for creating and pushing a pull request have been shown in the [Contributing.md](/Contributing.md) file.

 ## Remember the Code of Conduct:bangbang: